TamilaVeil/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Antivirus**: When set to **Require**, you can check compliance using antivirus solutions that are registered with Windows Security Center, such as Symantec and Windows Defender.
 When **Not configured**, Intune doesn't check for any AV solutions installed on the device.
 - **AntiSpyware**: When set to **Require**, you can check compliance using antispyware solutions that are registered with Windows Security Center, such as Symantec and Windows Defender.
 When **Not configured**, Intune doesn't check for any antispyware solutions installed on the device.
+> [!Note]
+> When using third party Antivirus software that has not passed the Windows Security Certification, the integration with Intune is inconsistent and may produce errors in reporting.

 ### Windows Defender ATP